NEWS RELEASE

 [Special Award]

-Efforts to promote ZEB using BIM and energy-saving calculation assistance tools
+Initiatives to promote ZEB using BIM and energy-saving calculation assistance tools

 As the global movement towards carbon neutrality accelerates, the construction industry has also set targets of achieving ZEB standards for new buildings by 2030 and ZEB standards for the average of existing stock by 2050.
 Despite this high social need, the energy-saving calculations required for considering ZEB and obtaining certification are time-consuming tasks such as organizing building information and inputting various data, which is an issue.
 Therefore, BIM is being used to handle this information and efficiency is being promoted by linking it with various tools.
 In a model project, it was possible to halve the time required for calculations.
 The use of BIM is expected to improve work efficiency even in new construction projects where building information is prone to change, and will also lead to more advanced energy-saving considerations at the early stages of design.